your-trickster/your-trickster.github.io/wiki/functions.md

 ### Perceiving function-attitudes:

-**Introverted sensation (Si)** — self-control (inner limits), consistency, bodily senses and understanding of physical comfort, familiarity.
+**Introverted sensation (Si)** — self-control (inner limits), consistency, bodily senses and understanding of physical comfort, familiarity (what exists in relation to the subject).
 Deductive reasoning.
 Steady.

 **Extraverted sensation (Se)** — external control (outer limits), obtainment, tools and resources, actions, application of physical force, embracing the wholeness of the object in sensations.
 Analogical reasoning.
 Forceful.